Natalie Kontny-Wendt, M.A.

 Natalie Kontny-Wendt is a research associate in the Emmy Noether research group "Social Contexts of Rebellion in the Early Islamic Period (SCORE)".
 Her current research focuses on pro-ʿAlid - especially Zaydī - rebellions in the long 8th century CE.

-She holds a M.A. and B.A. in Islamic Studies.
+She holds an M.A. and a B.A. in Islamic Studies from the University of Hamburg.